Muthenya/DearChild/DEAR CHILD.md

 The best of you isn't what you have but what you give.

 12/11/2021, 09:26: Dear Child,
-The greatest thing that kills faith is not human weakness but man's forgetfull nature.
+The greatest thing that kills faith is not human weakness but man's forgetful nature.

 15/11/2021, 19:39: Dear Child,
 Metting out your anger onto others is a show of your inability to manage a situation. (not a show of superiority but a show of weakness)